mudita/MuditaOS/harmony_changelog.md

 * Added What's New section shown after update
 * Added versioning for private assets
 * Added greetings in all languages
+* Added fade in and fade out to relaxation songs

 ### Changed / Improved